 Historically, most improvements to the inside of commercial real estate could be depreciated over 15 years (instead of 39 years) and had access to bonus depreciation, allowing the owner of a property to immediately expense 50% (and for a brief period at the end of 2017, 100%) of the cost of these improvements.

 Under the new tax law, the handful of special property classifications that allowed bonus depreciation on these improvements was grouped into a single new category called Qualified Improvement Property, or QIP.
 Although the consolidation of the multiple types of improvement property into one category was a welcome simplification of the tax code, an error made by Congress when the law was drafted left out the language that would qualify QIP for bonus depreciation.
 This means that until further notice, interior improvements to commercial real estate must be depreciated over 39 years.

 This is a massive oversight by Congress, and there is an expectation that this error will eventually be corrected, mainly because the intention was clear in early drafts of the law.
 Unfortunately, Congress has been bogged down in politics as usual, so it appears that the needed Technical Corrections bill will not arrive in time to be in effect for the 2019 filing season.

 If your tax planning for 2018 was built around taking bonus depreciation on improvements to commercial property, don’t despair!
-There may be other ways that we can help you achieve the same end.
+There may be other ways we can help you achieve the same end.